 You’d be in trouble if you turned up at the Epidauros theatre in these early years and just sat where you wanted.
 The first row of seats of the upper section, together with the back and first row of the lower section, were reserved for the priests of Asklepios and the magistrates.

 As far as acoustics were concerned, it didn’t really matter where you sat.
 Even if you sit in the back row of the upper section, you can still hear even a whisper from the orchestra.
 And the highest seat is about 22m (74 feet) above the orchestra.
+This is from a 2020 study: “A team of six professors from the University of Patras conducted extensive research on the ancient theatre and concluded that “the measurements confirm the theatre’s excellent acoustics and speech intelligibility, for all the typical listener positions tested.”

 If you’re very fortunate, you might visit the theatre when another visitor happens to be a professional actor or singer.
 I have been there and heard a very fine performance from Shakespeare’s “Hamlet”, together with an aria from “La Boheme”!